sass/sass/doc-src/SASS_CHANGELOG.md

 * Further improve rounding for various numeric operations.

+* Be more explicit in the function documentation about functions being immutable.

 ## 3.4.14 (22 May 2015)

 * Further avoid race conditions when caching.